OlehPoberezhnychenko/OlehPoberezhnychenko/README.md

 ---

-* ### 👨‍💻 About Me
+### 👨‍💻 About Me
-I am a results-driven Data Analyst with over 2 years of experience in telecom sector.
+I am a results-driven Data Analyst with over 2 years of experience in **the telecom sector** .
 I specialize in building end-to-end data pipelines, optimizing SQL queries for performance, and creating automated dashboards that save time and drive revenue.

 * **Current Focus:** Advanced Data Engineering (ETL Automation) and Predictive Analytics.
 * **Goal:** Helping US-based companies optimize marketing spend and improve operational efficiency through data.

+---

 ---